wtpowell/Spotify_Predictor/README.md

 Chuck Youngman

-This project includes a Python, Pandas, HTML/CSS, JS, SQL, ML(K-mean/value), Flask and Tableau.
+This project includes Python, Pandas, HTML/CSS, JS, SQL, ML(K-mean/value), Flask and Tableau.

 The purpose of this project was to incorporate Machine Learning (ML) into a Spotify dataset that would predict a desired song that best matches a user input.